ALMIS Method and Short Stem - Perfect Combination for the Hip

 Why short stem prostheses are optimal here

-Preservation of the bone structure of the femur.
+Preservation of the femoral bone structure.

 Adaptation to the natural anatomy.

-Improvement of the load distribution in the joint.
+Improvement of load distribution in the joint.

-Postoperative rehabilitation using the ALMIS method
+Postoperative rehabilitation with the ALMIS method

-Rehabilitation begins immediately after the operation.
+Rehabilitation begins immediately after surgery.

 Phase 1: First days after surgery